dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 The handle to the file!

-It was returned by CreateFileA and is stored in the **EAX** register.
+It was returned by CreateFileA and is stored in the **EAX** register, which is commonly where function return values are stored.

 We can simply go to the **'Handles'** tab in x32dbg, right click and select **'Refresh'**, scroll down until we find our handle, in this case its **'2B4'** and validate the file path.